Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 Will urgent care prescribe antibiotics for my UTI?

-If tests confirm a UTI, they typically prescribe antibiotics.
-The type and duration will depend on your specific situation.
+If tests confirm a UTI, doctors typically prescribe antibiotics.
+The nature and length of the antibiotics will vary according to your circumstances.

 Although less common, men can get UTIs and be treated at urgent care.
 Men with UTI symptoms should always seek medical attention as it may indicate other underlying conditions.